NosVladimir/KineticArchetypes/README.md

 # Contents
 ### Fixes
 Fixed the problem where taking burn from a kinetic blade would deactivate the blade after the first attack due to insufficient remaining burn.
-- Implemented by checking the blade availability using your burn at the start of round and not considering any burn taken during the round, and thus has a side effect that if you spend some burn before doing your first attack, the attacks may not happen when there is indeed no burn left.
-E.g. you are at 4/5 burn at start of round and your blade would cost 1 burn - you use Shroud of Water to increase AC and accept 1 burn - you're now at 5/5 burn - blade still shows available but you cannot accept the burn to attack.
-In turn based this should be a minor issue, but in real time it could lock you out of doing anything.
-If this ever happens, manually deactivate the blade.
+Kinetic blades now only deactivate if there is indeed no burn left for an attack, either at the start of a round, or during a round immediately after an attack command is issued.

 ### General
 Added an ability to allow for remembering a currently held weapon, so that when kinetic blades are formed, the remembered weapon's shape is used instead of a never-changing scimitar.
 This works the same way as the base game transmog system with the golem, but any visual effect coming from the remembered weapon's enchants sometimes appears sometimes not.
 I have no idea how to fix that.